pluto-poplar/warehouse-planner/README.md

 2. `RandomConnectivityMap` (or another map implementation) builds adjacency lists from the layout.
 3. `TimeBasedMoveCostCalculator` is attached to the map to compute edge weights.
 4. `DijkstraPathFinder` consumes the map and exposes `compute_optimal_path`.
-5. The workflow reads `demo_data/tasks.csv`, extracts source/reserve pairs, and prints the resulting paths/costs.
+5. The workflow reads `demo_data/tasks.csv`, evaluates all candidate reserve locations for each task to find the minimum-cost destination (respecting `tasks.max_tasks` if set).
+6. The winning destination and its cost (seconds) are saved to `tasks.output_dir/tasks_solution.csv`.

 Limitations
 -----------